ProfilePic

 There are several reasons why investing in an IRA could make sense for you.
 Here are a few reasons to choose an IRA:

-• There's no match from your employer on a 401(k) –They're not attached to an employer, so you have the freedom to invest on your terms.
+• There's no match from your employer on a 401(k).
+These plans are not attached to an employer, so you can invest on your terms.

-• You can control where and how your money is invested – With a 401(k), someone else is managing the account for you.
-If you want control over the amount and types of investments, IRAs are the way to go.
+• You can control where and how your money is invested.
+With a 401(k), someone else manages your account.
+IRAs are the way to go if you want control over the amount and types of investments.

-• You change jobs frequently – Having to roll over your 401(k) can be a hassle.
-An IRA doesn't need to be moved when you change jobs, and you can keep it in one location.
+• You change jobs frequently, and rolling over your 401(k) can be a hassle.
+However, an IRA doesn't need to be moved when you change jobs; you can keep it in one location.

 • You've maxed out your contribution limit on your 401(k).